-These Fancy Poor Man’s Potatoes are great as a side dish but are loaded with extras as to make them more than enough for a main.
+These Loaded Poor Man’s Potatoes are great as a side dish but are loaded with extras as to make them more than enough for a main.
+Packed with flavour they are a quick and comforting bowl of yum.

-Patatas a lo Pobre, poor man’s potatoes, is a traditional Spanish dish that can be found on many a tapas menu.
+Patatas a lo Pobre, Poor Man’s Potatoes, is a traditional Spanish dish that can be found on many a tapas menu.
+Originating in medieval Spain, the dish is made up of inexpensive ingredients – potatoes, onions and peppers – making it affordable for the poorer masses.
+Thus the name, “poor man’s potatoes”.
 Variations of it can probably be found in Irish, Greek and Italian tavernas too.
 The potato is the great equaliser isn’t it?
 Most can afford it, many can cook it and everyone loves it.
-Even the elf.
-Chipped, smashed, mashed, baked; she loves the humble spud in all its forms making it the perfect beard for other vegetables.

 I haven’t included it in this recipe, but I often finely slice baby spinach or kale and add it towards the end of the cook for the Elf’s benefit.
 What she doesn’t know won’t kill her and I know the addition will make her stronger.
 Enjoy.